Lacuna-JDCE/JDCE_tools/hybrid/README.md

 ## Prerequisites
 Assumes all JavaScript code in the directory it is run upon is valid (i.e. no parse errors).
-Algorithms might have other requirements, as indicated below.
+Algorithms might have other requirements, as indicated in the table below.

+Requires the following software installed on the host system:

++ Node.js
++ npm